Distinguished Scholars Program

 Credits

-• Mini courses do not earn credit toward DSA.
-Non-graded classes do not count toward credit.
+• Non-graded classes, such as most mini-courses, do not count toward credit.

 • Semester courses equal ½ credit.
 Full year courses equal 1 credit.